wazuh/wazuh-documentation/source/pci-dss/policy-monitoring.rst

 | **2.2.4**: Configure system security parameters to prevent misuse.
 |

-The following are good examples of rootcheck rules developed to check the configuration of SSH services:
+The following are good examples of Rootcheck rules developed to check the configuration of SSH services:

 ::